Being a Screenwriter Part 2: Writing Your Screenplay Course Kit

 Adding to cart… The item has been added

-This 10-unit, project-based screenwriting curriculum is designed to enrich the writing and language skills of students in grades 6-8.
+This 10-unit, project-based screenwriting curriculum is designed to enrich students' writing and language skills in grades 6-8.
 This fun, engaging course gets right down to the business of developing scripts and encourages learners to brainstorm their experiences for a story idea.
-Students will then translate their ideas into a authentic script through in this fun curriculum.
-They'll learn how to mesh characters, dialogue and scenes into an interesting and entertaining short film!
+Students will then translate their ideas into an authentic script in this fun curriculum.
+They'll learn how to mesh characters, dialogue, and scenes into an interesting and entertaining short film!

 The critical thinking skills essential to successful communication get a workout in real-life screenwriting tasks.
 Learners’ activities focus on extending ideas, leveraging creativity, encouraging conceptual development, and putting writing into a context of fun and imagination.
-Students use reflective journaling techniques to “freewrite,” practice dialogue, storyboard and sketch scenes, and to practice criticism and evaluation of their own work and the work of their peers.
+Students use reflective journaling techniques to “free write,” practice dialogue, storyboard and sketch scenes, and practice criticism and evaluation of their own work and the work of their peers.

 Instructor Guide Preview